botpress/solutions/custom modules/custom-multiselect/README.md

 8. Tweak the question
 9. Tweak the options
 10. Then go to the node where you want the multi-select checkboxes to appear and add action
+11. Values of what was selected are stored as a comma seperated string in event.payload.text

 ## Tip
 If you want multiple unique multi-selects in your chatbot, duplicate the first action and rename and edit the duplicate for each unique multi-select.